 The August Bank Holiday also sees the running of the Club’s ‘Masters Vartry’ .

 This takes place during a time when many emigrants return to the town, and is designed to re-ignite the flame of swimming within past members.
-This year witnessed the running of the 30th anniversary of this race, which had a huge participation, including 20 members of the tri-4-life group from Liverpool who really added to what was, already, a great occasion.

 The strength of this great club has always been that it is a family club with fun, building relationships, and loyalty being of primary importance.
 WSC has members from most counties in Ireland, has members from England, Australia, Japan, China, Sweden, and many other countries all of whom live near to the beautiful town of Wicklow.